delizoc/JUICESTORE/README.md

 # JUICESTORE
-To be used with mySQL database
+To be used with mySQL database originally used with MariaDB

 1. Within the main project folder navigate to /database/db-connector.js.
 Ensure all information for creating a pool is correct.
     NOTE: you will need to create a new db named 'juice' in mySQL. copy 'ProjectDDQ.sql' into newly     created 'juice' db.
 This is a starter database with fake data.